unicode-org/message-format-wg/spec-data-model.md

 It is entirely intentional that this value may not be defined at runtime, as this allows for a static determination of the resources required to format a message.

-`msg_path` is used to locate the Message within the Resource, and it may include VariableRef values.
+`msg_path` is used to locate the Message within the Resource.
+Unlike the `res_id`, it may include parts that require additional context to resolve.

 `scope` overrides values in the current scope when resolving the message.